connamara/quickfixn/web/views/download.md

 NuGet
 -----

-*This project has never released any official NuGet packages.*
+**This project has NEVER released any official NuGet packages (yet).**

-*Any NuGet packages you see online were created by outside parties and are not endorsed or affiliated with the QuickFIX/n team.*
+**Any NuGet packages you see online were created by outside parties and are not endorsed or affiliated with the QuickFIX/n team.**

 We do intend to change this with the next release (probably 1.10.0), but we do not have an ETA for this at present.